 If you're struggling to pay the property taxes on your home, you could be at risk of losing the property to foreclosure or a tax sale.
 But you might be able to either reduce the amount of property tax that you have to pay or buy yourself some extra time to get caught up on what you owe.

 Be sure to follow the procedures carefully otherwise you might lose the appeal.
 Check the tax assessor’s website online or review your property tax bill to learn about the specific procedures, as well as what sort of documents and evidence you’ll need, to make your challenge to the value the assessor placed on your home.

 Each state has property tax abatement (reduction) or exemption programs that allow certain homeowners to reduce the amount of property tax they must pay based on age, disability, income, or personal status.
-For example, older homeowners and veterans often are entitled to a reduction of their property taxes.
+Older homeowners and veterans often are entitled to a reduction of their property taxes.
 Ordinarily, you’ll have to apply for the abatement and provide proof of eligibility.

 In some states, abatement isn’t possible if you’re already delinquent in your tax payments.
 But you might qualify for:

 In addition, many states permit the taxing authority to compromise on the amount of taxes that are due or to waive penalties and interest.